-The Train that doesn't Go Very Far (at least in recent years) - But Where is it?
-(Clues added)
+The Train that doesn't Go Very Far (at least in recent years) - But Where?
+(Updated with Results)

 KesterTester77 - By coincidence, following on from the news post about the landslide that has severed services via the normal route between Budapest, Bratislava and Prague - here's another about a train that's not about to move any time soon.